Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks: Methods

 To measure the proton spectra, we collected the energized ambient protons along the z-axis (i.e. along the magnetic field axis), alternating with the PR and TS diagnostics.
 As in our previous experiment on single shocks \cite{yao2021laboratory}, we used a calibrated magnetic spectrometer to resolve the energy of the protons.
 The protons were detected, in a time-integrated manner, using absolutely calibrated BAS-TR imaging plates \cite{martin2022absolute} equipped with filters to ensure that ions other than protons did not reach the detector.
+We placed a 1-mm-diameter pinhole at the entrance of the spectrometer, corresponding to an acceptance solid angle of $3.5\times 10^{-5}$ sr. Since the particle energy was relatively low, and thus strongly dispersed, the pinhole size did not impair the energy resolution.
+The pinhole also caused the spectrometer to act like a pinhole camera.
+By analyzing the proton trace width, we determined that the signal originated from a 7 mm-wide region within the plasma.
+However, the 1 mm pinhole introduced some smearing, meaning we could not pinpoint the protons' exact origin.
+Instead, they appeared to come from the entire plasma, though the source did not fill the full 1 cm coil aperture.
+This is expected, as the protons were not highly laminar.
+Additionally, the fringe field of the guide field likely further distorted their trajectories toward the spectrometer.